Regifting – the evergreen question of gift giving.

 Now tell me, do you regift?
 Would you?

 P.S.: You can also significantly reduce your waste if you save and reuse wrapping paper and gift bags.
+See my sustainable gift wrapping ideas here.

 Buy me coffee and support my blog